 Water storage could be used to generate electricity.
 When tied to wind power, a water use cycle is created via “pumped hydro”.

 The tribe needs to focus the water resources branch into management of water use, in other words, have a water master and a hydrologist to oversee the vast resource of water from the compact in the amount of 800,000-acre-feet of water per year.

 The exposure is medium to high.

 Sensitivity is medium.
-The western side of the Reservation is more sensitive to changes in climate, while the eastern side is more adaptive to change and less sensitive.
+The western side of the Blackfeet Nation is more sensitive to changes in climate, while the eastern side is more adaptive to change and less sensitive.
 More information is needed about thresholds; if species are on the edge of what they can tolerate, then they may be affected.
 Some species may be very sensitive to climate impacts during particular times of year, or particular times of their life history.

 Priority is medium to high.

 Blackfeet Environmental Office